matwilso/matwilso.github.io/_posts/gpt-sim.md

 Then you can use those in a Tesla-like data-collection [fleet](https://www.youtube.com/watch?v=Ucp0TTmvqOE&feature=youtu.be&t=6678), runnning experiments to make the models even more accurate.

 To caveat, it's hard to say how far we are from YouTube-GPT.
-It's possible that shoring up the current weaknesses proves to be extremely difficult.
+It's possible that patching up current limitations proves to be extremely difficult.
 It’s possible text is a uniquely well-suited modality for progress here.
 But also there is image-GPT, and though it’s hella compute expensive, it at least strongly suggests that other modalities are conquerable.
 And to further caveat, if we do get YouTube-GPT, it’s probably not as simple as taking it out-of-the-box and using it for high-fidelity simulation.
 But with the wide range of tools already built on top of GPT3, it seems possible to jerry-rig this or at least use it to help bootstrap.

 ...

 Extrapolating forward,
 I can now imagine really powerful AI systems much more clearly than before.
-GPT has learned to do things I don't think I would have expected.
+GPT learned to do things I don't think I would have expected.
 Quantity does really seem to have a quality all its own here.
 There are whole new capabilities that arise from training these bigger and bigger systems.